osmandapp/web/main/docs/user/navigation/setup/markers-navigation.md

 ### Sort markers

-Pressing on a left corner (Android) or right corner (iOS) of a *Map marker* in *[Map markers list](../../personal/markers.md#list)* and moving it up or down, you can change its order in this folder (this is a drag-and-drop function, while moving a marker card you will see a line indicating where the marker will be).
+Pressing on a left corner (Android) or right corner (iOS) of a *Map marker* tab in *[Map markers list](../../personal/markers.md#list)* and moving it up or down, you can change its order in *Navigation list* (while moving a marker card you will see a line indicating where the marker will be placed).

 <Tabs groupId="operating-systems">